Peaches (musician): 2006–2008: Impeach My Bush

-Peaches was nominated for her album Impeach My Bush in the category "Outstanding Music Artist" at the 18th GLAAD Media Awards along with the Ditty Bops, Owen Pallett, Pet Shop Boys, and the Scissor Sisters, but lost to the Scissor Sisters.
+Peaches was nominated for her album Impeach My Bush in the category of "Outstanding Music Artist" at the 18th GLAAD Media Awards.

-Peaches' song "Boys Wanna Be Her" is featured in an online teaser for the live-action feature film Bad Kids Go to Hell (2012), based on the best-selling graphic novel of the same name.
+Peaches' song "Boys Wanna Be Her" is featured in an online teaser for the live-action feature film Bad Kids Go to Hell (2012).
 It also serves as the theme music for the late-night television series Full Frontal with Samantha Bee.
-It was also featured in an episode of Orphan Black.
+It was featured as well in an episode of Orphan Black.

 2009–2012: I Feel Cream and other work

-Peaches' fourth album I Feel Cream, was released on 4 May 2009, in Europe, and 5 May in North America.
+Peaches' fourth album, I Feel Cream, was released on the 4th of May 2009 in Europe and the 5th of May in North America.
 The first single from the album is a double A-side of "Talk to Me" and "More".
-Peaches enlisted some of her contemporaries to co-produce a number of tracks including Simian Mobile Disco, Soulwax, Digitalism and Shapemod.
-Long time friend and collaborator Chilly Gonzales co-wrote some of the songs on I Feel Cream and Shunda K (the voice of Yo Majesty) featured on the track "Billionaire".
+Peaches enlisted some of her contemporaries to co-produce a number of tracks, including Simian Mobile Disco, Soulwax, Digitalism, and Shapemod.
+Long time collaborator Chilly Gonzales co-wrote some of the songs on I Feel Cream and Shunda K (the voice of Yo Majesty) sang on the track "Billionaire."

-Peaches has been noted for her stage costumes and flamboyant sense of style.
-Her looks are often both nostalgic and futuristic; aggressive and glamorous; and push the limits of gender identity.
-Peaches and her band Sweet Machine wear costumes from a variety of designers but most notably she works closely with stylist/designer Vaughan Alexander, celebrity hairstylist Charlie Le Mindu, and young American fashion designer, John Renaud.

-In 2010, Peaches and backing band Sweet Machine once again toured Australia performing at the sold out Big Day Out (BDO) festivals and at a series of sideshows.
-Peaches was supported on this tour by Shunda K who performed her collaboration "Billionaire" at BDO festivals and at the sideshows, and was also the opening act at the sideshows along with Evil Beaver in Melbourne.
+In 2010, Peaches and backing band, Sweet Machine, toured Australia performing at the sold out Big Day Out (BDO) festivals and at a series of sideshows, with Shunda K as her support.

-On 14 March 2010, Peaches won the 'Electronic Artist of the Year' award at the 10th Annual Independent Music Awards held in Toronto, Canada.
+On 14 March 2010, Peaches won the "Electronic Artist of the Year" award at the 10th Annual Independent Music Awards held in Toronto, Canada.